UnlockingHistory/blender-setups/README.md

 In all these test files I've set up an [orthographic camera](https://en.wikipedia.org/wiki/Orthographic_projection) with an [isometric projection](https://en.wikipedia.org/wiki/Isometric_projection).

-**IMPORTANT**: The newest version of Blender (`2.91.2` at the time of writing this) does not support voxel textures in either of Eevee or Cycles rendering engines.
-I rolled back to Blender `2.79` on MacOS to do these, volumetric rendering will not work on a version >`2.8`.
-I have only tested the rest of these files in `2.79`.
+**IMPORTANT**: The newest version of Blender (`2.91.2` at the time of writing this) does not support voxel data textures in either of Eevee or Cycles rendering engines.
+I rolled back to Blender `2.79` on MacOS to do these, as volumetric texture rendering will not work on a version >`2.8`.
+I have only tested these files on Blender `2.79`.

-I render out all my animations as pngs and then create a video from that with [ffmpeg](https://ffmpeg.org/).
-The files are typically output from render in the form XXXX.png where X is a number.
+I render out all my animations from Blender as pngs and then create a video from that with [ffmpeg](https://ffmpeg.org/).
+The files are typically output from Blender in the form XXXX.png where X is a number.
 I use the following ffmpeg settings to write these sequential pngs to mp4:

 ```sh
 ffmpeg -r 30 -i PATH_TO_FRAMES/%4d.png -c:v libx264 -preset slow -crf 22 -pix_fmt yuv420p -an OUTPUT_DIRECTORY/animation.mp4